 My one tool that made the job easier is my trusty Vita Mix.
-Sure it’s expensive but it is worth it and they last a lifetime, I’ve finally stopped buying new blenders every time one breaks.
+Sure it’s expensive but it is worth it and they last a lifetime, I’ve finally stopped buying new blenders every time one break.
 It blends the rice into a fine, even powder and produces the soft, tender, decadent rice balls when cooked.
-After the rice is blended, use a cheese cloth or in my case I used a laundry bag to drain the rice milk.
+After the rice is blended, use a cheesecloth or in my case, I used a laundry bag to drain the rice milk.
 I tied the bag up, put it on top of a rack and loaded a plate and something very heavy on top.
 My mortar was heavy enough to do the trick.
-Then all you need to do is leave it for another 8 hours, flipping it half way and let the water drain out leaving the “rice cake”.
+Then all you need to do is leave it for another 8 hours, flipping it halfway and let the water drain out leaving the “rice cake”.

 After the “rice cake” is made, break it up into a few small pieces and boil a few pieces, about 1/5 of the portion in a pot until they float to the top and crumble up the rest.
 I find that it would be easier if you break up the 1/5 into smaller pieces before boiling.
 It helps when mixing it back together with the crumbled raw pieces to create a dough.
 After the dough is made, shape them into little balls and back in the boiling pot until they float again.

 Serve the glutinous rice balls with a simple ginger and brown sugar syrup, a tasty and filling red bean soup, black sesame paste or try it with a savory broth.